josephlewis42/fts-book/2 Input.md

 ...and so on.

-Here is a simple python script which achives these ends:
+Here is a simple python script which archives these ends:

 	#!/usr/bin/env python
 	import re